tasb/docker-kubernetes-training/labs/lab01.md

 docker ps -q
 ```

-If we need another instance we can start again the initial container
+If you need another instance you can start again the initial container

 ```bash
 docker start my-static-website
 ```

-Now that we managed containers lifecycle, let's remove all of them.
-Since we have the containers running we need to force the remove command.
+Now that you managed containers lifecycle, let's remove all of them.
+Since you have the containers running you need to force the remove command.

 ```bash
 docker rm -f $(docker ps -aq)